montruks/NeuralNetwork/README.md

 *Final model trained using 9 points instead of 11.*

-By evaluating the resulting function, we found that the minimum cost is approximately $612$ and correspond to a value of $p=0.00166$.
+By evaluating the resulting function, we found that the minimum cost is approximately $612$ and corresponds to a value of $p=0.00166$.